How Surrey residents can show their respects this Remembrance Sunday

 Can I visit a war memorial?

-You can, but please do so whilst following all current guidance on the Government's coronavirus webpage.
-Please be respectful of others who may be visiting too.
-We would advise residents do not visit at 11am on Sunday 8 November and 11am on Wednesday 11 November to avoid large groups gathering.
+We would advise residents not to visit at 11am on Sunday 8 November and 11am on Wednesday 11 November to avoid large groups gathering.

 Please be respectful of others who may be waiting to take their turn.